LapisLiozuli/Warehouse-Exhibition-MC/README.md

-# Fabric Example Mod
+# Warehouse Exhibition (WIP name)

-## Setup
+## Primer

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Flaunt the dimensions of your material wealth by displaying it as a monument for all to witness.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the MIT license.